brandur/org/fragments/spectre.md

 few that struck me:

 * Making Oberhauser as Bond's adopted brother was totally unnecessary.
-Although probably a step to make things more personal, it made the whole premise a little too unbelievable.
+Although probably a step to make things more personal, it made the whole premise too unbelievable.
 * The Craig franchise's need for antagonist inflation, with each new villain required to be more evil and less empathetic than the last.
 Audiences would be fine to just see each movie stand on its own legs.